nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 Unix/Linux implementation, but that's not important for this demonstration.
 The most important parts are here.
-There are actually seven or eight steps, but the ones we care about — ones that Node.js actually uses are these four._
+There are actually seven or eight steps, but the ones we care about — ones that Node.js actually uses are those above._

 ## Phases Overview: